CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: Introduction

 \section{Introduction}

-Many real-world systems, ranging from biomolecular interaction networks~\cite{truong2024weisfeiler} to traffic dynamics~\cite{pham2025topological}, image manifolds~\cite{love2023topological}, and multi-scale geometric structures, exhibit relational patterns that extend far beyond pairwise interactions.
-While graphs offer a flexible representation for modeling 1-dimensional relations, they are intrinsically limited in expressing multi-way, hierarchical, and boundary-aware dependencies that arise in higher-order domains such as hypergraphs, simplicial complexes, and cellular complexes.

-This limitation motivates the proposal of combinatorial complexes (CCs) in Figure~\ref{fig01}, which provide a principled topological framework to capture higher-order interactions.
-CCs organize entities into ranked cells (nodes, edges, faces, etc.) connected via boundary and co-boundary operators~\cite{hajij2022topological,hajij2023combinatorial}, thereby offering a unified structure that can generalize graphs, hypergraphs, and higher-order complexes.
-This framework has become frontier to topological deep learning (TDL), enabling modeling of higher-order graphs.
+\IEEEPARstart{T}{opological} relational learning on graphs emerges as a fundamental paradigm for understanding complex systems.
+Many real-world systems, ranging from biomolecular interaction networks~\cite{truong2024weisfeiler} to traffic dynamics~\cite{pham2025topological}, image manifolds~\cite{love2023topological}, and multi-scale geometric structures~\cite{besta2025demystifying,liu2025graph}, exhibit relational patterns that extend far beyond pairwise interactions.
+While graphs offer a flexible representation for modeling 1-dimensional relations~\cite{10826583}, they are intrinsically limited in expressing multi-way, hierarchical, and boundary-aware dependencies that arise in higher-order domains such as hypergraphs~\cite{8391739, su2025hypergraph}, simplicial complexes~\cite{wu2023simplicial}, and cellular complexes.
+This limitation motivates the proposal of combinatorial complexes (CCs) in Figure~\ref{fig01}, which bridges the gap between cell complexes and hypergraphs~\cite{hajij2023combinatorial}, provides a principled topological framework to capture higher-order interactions.
+CCs organize entities into ranked cells (nodes, edges, faces, etc.) connected via boundary and co-boundary operators~\cite{hajij2022topological,hajij2023combinatorial,besta2025demystifying}, thereby offering a unified structure that can generalize graphs, hypergraphs, and higher-order complexes.
+This framework has become frontier to topological deep learning (TDL).